tsahara/r7rs/content/overview.md

 extend a procedure's domain of definition to include such arguments, or fail catastrophically.

-\vest This report uses the phrase ``may report a violation of an implementation restriction'' to indicate circumstances under which an implementation is permitted to report that it is unable to continue execution of a correct program because of some restriction imposed by the
+This report uses the phrase ``may report a violation of an implementation restriction'' to indicate circumstances under which an implementation is permitted to report that it is unable to continue execution of a correct program because of some restriction imposed by the